Bourkekev/ms1-music-school/README.md

 To host on GitHub pages you must follow these steps:
 1. Go to the project repository
 2. Go to the Settings tab
 3. Scroll down to the GitHub pages section and set the source to master branch.
-This turns on GitHub pages for this repository.
+This turns on GitHub pages for this repository
 4. The page reloads, so you must scroll back down to GitHub pages and there you will get your url for viewing the site

 To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/Bourkekev/ms1-music-school.git` into your terminal.
 To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 ### My own domain
 I also uploaded the files for my site (except git folders or files) to a sub folder on my own domain via FTP.
-This can be viewed at http://kevinbourke.ie/ms1-music-school/
+This can be viewed at http://kevinbourke.ie/ms1-music-school/.
 I created a robots.txt file in my domain root and added `Disallow: /ms1-music-school/` to prevent search engines indexing this site.

 ## Issues I had to overcome